Top 10 emotional (and mental health) benefits of yoga

 I apply that therapeutic/coaching knowledge to the yoga mat and I see how yoga is a highly effective mindfulness tool, that engages the body to bring about powerful changes to the emotional and mental health of students.

-So here I've summarized what I see as the top 10 emotional benefits of a regular Kaiut Yoga practice.
+So here I've summarized what I see as the top 10 emotional and mental benefits of a regular Kaiut Yoga practice.

 (Disclosure: please note these benefits are from my own personal experience and not to be seen in anyway as evidence to replace any course of treatment from a professional healthcare practitioner)